ranamihir/pytorch_common/README.md

 # Usage
-I'll be adding example scripts soon.
-For the time being, you may refer to [this repo](https://gitlab.dev.tripadvisor.com/vrds/exp_vi_predict_product_subcats/tree/initial) which leverages `pytorch_common`.
+Some example notebooks can be found in the [pytorch_common_examples](https://gitlab.dev.tripadvisor.com/vrds/pytorch_common_examples) repo.
+These are somewhat contrived examples designed to illustrate how to leverage this reo; for a full-fledged project, you may refer to [this repo](https://gitlab.dev.tripadvisor.com/vrds/exp_vi_predict_product_subcats/tree/initial).

 # Disclaimer